 FEEDBACK FROM TWITTER

-- Reset Siri: Before you take any drastic step, try to reset Siri.
-Go to your phone’s Settings > Siri and turn it off.
+- Reset Siri: Before you take any drastic step, try to reset Siri on iOS 12.
+Go to Settings > Siri and turn it off.
 After waiting for a while, toggle the option on again and see if it works.

-- Reset network settings: If you think there is a network issue with your phone that is causing this problem with Siri, then you can reset network settings.
+- Reset network settings: If you think there is a network issue with your iPhone that is causing this problem with Siri, then you can reset iOS 12 network settings.
 To do this, go to your phone’s Settings > General > Reset and tap on “Reset Network Settings”.

-- Allow Siri to use cellular data: Make sure you have a stable internet connection.
+- Allow Siri to use cellular data: Make sure you have a stable internet connection on iOS 12.
 Also, go to your Cellular data option and grant Siri the permission to access it.

 To further understand and solve this problem, you can read this extensive guide of fixing Siri Not Working.

-- Avoid notification cluttering: The cluttering of too many notifications can cause this problem.
-Just go to the notification tab on your phone and clear all notifications in one go.
+- Avoid notification cluttering: The cluttering of too many notifications can cause this iOS 12 problem.
+Just go to the notification tab on your iPhone and clear all notifications in one go.
 Most likely, this will make the notifications appear correctly afterward.

-- Turn off DND mode: If you are not getting any notification on your phone, then chances are that your phone could be on the DND (Do Not Disturb) mode.
+- Turn off DND mode: If you are not getting any notification on your iOS 12 iPhone, then chances are that your iPhone could be on the DND (Do Not Disturb) mode.
 Simply turn it off from the Control Center or by visiting your device’s Settings.

-- Adjust notification preview settings: You could have changed the way you receive the preview of notifications on your device as well.
+- Adjust notification preview settings: You could have changed the way you receive the preview of notifications on your iOS 12 as well.
 Go to its Settings > Notifications > Show Previews and select "Always” instead of “When Unlocked” or any other option.

 - Allow notifications for specific apps: From here, you can also check if you have disabled notifications for a certain app as well.
-Under the Notification settings, you can see a list of all the apps.
+Under the Notification settings of your iOS 12 device, you can see a list of all the apps.
 Just tap on an app and enable the “Allow Notifications” option.
 You can also turn on/off the notification sound for that app and its preview.

-- Reset all settings: Go to your device’s Settings > General > Reset and choose to reset all the saved settings.
+- Reset all settings: Go to Settings > General > Reset and choose to reset all the saved settings on your iOS 12.

 Part 4. iOS 12 Problems: Other Problems after Update

-Not just apps, the other features on your phone can also malfunction after an iOS 12 update.
+Not just apps, the other features on your iPhone can also malfunction after an iOS 12 update.
 There could be an issue with its Wi-Fi, Bluetooth, battery, and so on.
-We have covered some of these major issues with their quick fixes.
+We have covered some of the major iOS 12 issues with their quick fixes.

 4.1 iOS 12 Battery Fast Draining

 This is something that almost all the iPhone users complain about.
-Too often, after upgrading an iOS device, its battery seems to drain way too fast.
+Too often, after upgrading an device to iOS 12, its battery seems to drain way too fast.
+Some users reported that the iPhone battery could not even last 2 hours.
 While your iPhone battery could be damaged, there can be a software bug causing this problem as well.